 The best first step is to call your insurance company and understand your deductible and their policy for COVID-19 testing.
-The COVID-19 test itself should be no charge to you.
+The COVID-19 test itself should be at no charge to you.
 However, there are other services consumed in the course of getting a COVID test and these CAN generate bills for you.

 If you receive a bill, you are to contact your insurance company.
 While we are waiving your up-front costs, it’s possible your insurance may still leave a balance to you upon processing the visit.
 If this is the case and you have questions, please contact your insurance carrier.

 What if I have health insurance, but my plan has a high deductible?

-The higher the deductible your health plan has, the more likely some aspect of getting a COVD-19 test will result in your insurance company saying you need to pay for some step in getting a test.
+The higher the deductible your health plan has, the more likely some aspect of getting a COVID-19 test will result in your insurance company saying you need to pay for some step in getting a test.
 While the test itself is covered, the insurance company may find other ways to require that you be billed.

 Under the legislation recently passed by Congress, testing for the coronavirus is free.
 The costs of your visit to MainStreet to get tested should be covered as well.
 States are concerned that patients will hesitate because of the potential bills, so states are working with insurance companies to regulate the coverage of testing costs.
 In turn, these insurance companies are working with labs to waive any costs associated with the actual test.

 Is testing free if I have Medicaid?

 We do accept Medicaid and AllKids insurance.
-For more information on how Medicaid and AllKids is covering COVID-19 testing please visit your state’s Medicaid website listed at the bottom of this page.
+For more information on how Medicaid and AllKids are covering COVID-19 testing please visit your state’s Medicaid website listed at the bottom of this page.

 Is testing free if I have Medicare?